rockwillck/CBN2Path/README.md

 CBN models and their associated pathway analysis and visualization functions in the `CBN2Path` R package.

+### Windows
+On Windows, we recommend running `CBN2Path` as administrator - there appear to be issues that arise with file permissions when R is not run as admin.

 ## Cite our work

 If you use the CBN2Path package, please cite the paper formally as